ministryofjustice/hmpps-micro-frontend-components/readme/incorporating.md

 ## Incorporating components

-This guide assumes that you are importing into an Express application written TypeScript based on the [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript) template project.
+This guide assumes that you are importing into an Express application written in TypeScript based on the [hmpps-template-typescript](https://github.com/ministryofjustice/hmpps-template-typescript) project.

 Code samples have been provided for examples.
 Your requirements may differ.